Glossary

 In plain English

-A comprehensive policy is a single insurance plan that protects a business against many different risks at once, instead of buying separate policies for each risk.
+A complete policy is a single insurance plan that protects a business against many different risks at once, instead of buying separate policies for each risk.
 Think of it as a bundled deal that covers fire, theft, natural disasters, and more under one document.

 Detailed explanation

-A comprehensive policy consolidates several individual covers that a business might otherwise need to purchase separately.
+A full policy consolidates several individual covers that a business might otherwise need to purchase separately.
 In the Indian B2B insurance market, the most familiar example is the Standard Fire and Special Perils (SFSP) policy, which covers fire, lightning, explosion, storm, flood, earthquake, and other enumerated perils under a single schedule.
-Similarly, motor fleet comprehensive policies issued to logistics and manufacturing firms cover own damage, third-party liability, and personal accident for the driver in a single document.
+Similarly, motor fleet full policies issued to logistics and manufacturing firms cover own damage, third-party liability, and personal accident for the driver in a single document.

-The premium for a comprehensive policy is typically lower than the sum of individual premiums, reflecting insurers' ability to diversify risk within the same portfolio.
+The premium for a full policy is typically lower than the sum of individual premiums, reflecting insurers' ability to diversify risk within the same portfolio.
 However, businesses must carefully review sub-limits and inner caps within the policy schedule, as certain perils may carry lower indemnity limits than the overall sum insured.

 Indian example

-A textile mill in Surat purchases a comprehensive industrial all-risks policy that covers fire, machinery breakdown, stock damage from flooding, and business interruption under a single IRDAI-compliant policy document, saving approximately 12% compared to buying each cover separately.
+A textile mill in Surat purchases a thorough industrial all-risks policy that covers fire, machinery breakdown, stock damage from flooding, and business interruption under a single IRDAI-compliant policy document, saving approximately 12% compared to buying each cover separately.

 Frequently Asked Questions

-Are comprehensive policies mandatory for Indian businesses?
+Are wide-ranging policies mandatory for Indian businesses?

 Related Terms